-Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost all benefits in this Section.
-We say "No deductible" when it does not apply.
-Covered medications and supplies When you enroll in the Plan, you will receive a description of our prescription drug program, a combined prescription drug/Plan identification card, a mail order form/patient profile and a preaddressed reply envelope for the mail-order prescription program.
-You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail: • Drugs and medicines (including those prescribed during a non-covered hospital stay or in a non-covered facility) that require a physician's prescription by Federal law of the United States except as shown below • Insulin • Needles and syringes for the administration of covered medications • Contraceptive drugs and devices Network Retail: 25% of cost Network Retail with Medicare Part B: 25% of cost Non-Network Retail: 25% of cost Non-Network Retail with Medicare Part B: 25% of cost Network Mail Order: \$13 generic/\$18 brand name (no deductible) Network Mail Order with Medicare Part B: \$3 generic/\$6 brand name (No deductible) Note: If there is no generic equivalent drug available, you will still have to pay the brand name copayment.
+Section 5 (f).
+Prescription drug benefits (continued) Benefit Description You pay After the calendar year deductible NOTE: The calendar year deductible applies to almost We say "No deductible" when it does r Covered medications and supplies When you enroll in the Plan, you will receive a description of our prescription drug program, a combined prescription drug/Plan identification card, a mail order form/patient profile and a pre-addressed reply envelope for the mail-order prescription program.
+You may purchase the following medications and supplies prescribed by a physician from either a pharmacy or by mail: Drugs and medicines (including those prescribed during a non-covered hospital stay or in a non-covered facility) that require a physician's prescription by Federal law of the United States except those listed as Not covered below.
+Insulin Needles and syringes for the administration of covered medications Contraceptive drugs and devices Network Retail: 25% of cost Network Retail with Medicare Part B: 25% of cost Non-Network Retail: 25% of cost Non-Network Retail with Medicare Part B: 25% of cost Network Mail Order: \$13 generic/\$18 brand name (No deductible) Network Mail Order with Medicare Part B: \$3 generic/\$6 brand name (No deductible) Note: If there is no generic equivalent drug available, you will still have to pay the brand name copayment.
+Not covered: All charges. • Drugs and supplies for cosmetic purposes • Drugs to treat impotence and sexual dysfunction • Vitamins, nutrients and food supplements even if a physician prescribes or administers them Nonprescription (over-the-counter) medicines